ElektorLabs/Arduino/README.md

 Do not use Arduino IDE 1.6.8 because it has a serious serial port problem.

 P.S.
 Previous JSON files with a version number in their name have been replaced by "package_elektor_index.json"

+Many more projects can be found at [Elektor Labs](https://www.elektormagazine.com/labs/)